robrighter/nw-desktop-notifications/README.md

 	npm install

-	grunt build
+	gulp build

-Then run the executable/app from /webkitbuilds/release/NW Desktop Notifications Demo
+Then run the executable/app from inside `/webkitbuilds`

 ## Application Flow